grassrootseconomics/cic-stack/apps/contract-migration/scripts/README.md

 #### Alternative 3 - USSD import - `cic_ussd`

+If you have previously run the `cic_ussd` import incompletely, it could be a good idea to purge the queue.
+If you have left docker-compose unchanged, `redis_url` should be `redis://localhost:63379`.

+`celery -A cic_ussd.import_task purge -Q cic-import-ussd --broker <redis_url>`

-Run in sequence, in first terminal:
+Then, in sequence, run in first terminal:

 `python cic_eth/import_balance.py -v -c config -p <eth_provider> -r <cic_registry_address> -y ../keystore/UTC--2021-01-08T17-18-44.521011372Z--eb3907ecad74a0013c259d5874ae7f22dcbcc95c out`